Ari-Smith-Research/Ari-Smith-Research.github.io/catalog-of-works.md

 #### Works in Progress

-*Power Tools II: Coffee Grinder for T-bone Slim* for Percussionist and Saxophonist <br />
-&emsp; commissioned by Greg Riss and Joe Connor

 *Joined Subjects and Grazed Knowledges (JS & GK)* for Piano Four Hands (after Gyorgy Kurtag's transcriptions of J.S.
 Bach)

 *Caring Promiscuously and Experimentally (CPE)* for Violinist and Keyboardist (after C.P.E.
 Bach's *Empfindungen* and the Care Collective's *Care Manifesto*)

-*Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - currently ~35' long
+*Fragments of a Lover's Discourse: Cento-Madrigali*, Book of Madrigals for SATTB, or SATB plus Instrumentalist (texts by Roland Barthes\*, Alain de Lille, Marianne Moore, Giordano Bruno, Octavio Paz\*, St. John of the Cross, Jaden Smith) - currently ~35' long <br />

-\* texts used without permission
+&emsp;\* texts used without permission

 #### Other